 Paced bottle feeding is a style of bottle feeding that is useful for all bottle fed babies, but especially those who are also breastfeeding.
 It slows down the volume that the baby can swallow, which helps to avoid gulping and an upset tummy.
 As the baby has to actively suck the milk from the bottle, as opposed to just drinking it, it is much more like being breastfed.
 It should reduce the chance of “flow confusion” which is usually the underlying cause of a baby starting to prefer the bottle over the breast.

-Breast milk can be pumped by hand, by a suction device such as a Haakaa, or by an electric pump.
+Breast milk can be pumped by hand, by a suction device such as a silicone milk collector, or by an electric pump.
 If you need help with any of these methods, this can certainly be discussed further during a consultation.

 Once pumped, it needs to be stored in a way that is safe for your baby to drink.
 There is no need to be alarmed, breastmilk is extremely hardy - after all it is a living substance that has special organisms in it that kill bacteria!